it985/my-stars/README.md

 *   [leon-ai/leon](https://github.com/leon-ai/leon) - 🧠 Leon is your open-source personal assistant.

 *   [discordjs/discord.js](https://github.com/discordjs/discord.js) - A powerful JavaScript library for interacting with the Discord API

+*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A JavaScript / Python / PHP cryptocurrency trading API with support for more than 100 bitcoin/altcoin exchanges

 *   [gorilla-devs/GDLauncher](https://github.com/gorilla-devs/GDLauncher) - GDLauncher is a simple, yet powerful Minecraft custom launcher with a strong focus on the user experience